brandonroberts/angular/aio/content/getting-started/index.md

     { path: 'about', component: AboutPageComponent }
     ```

 * Variable routes, which are determined at runtime, include a variable prefixed with a colon to designate substitution.
 Variable routes are useful for creating URLs that correlate to data values, such as product IDs.
-This is the type of routing we'll use for the product list.
+This is the type of routing we'll use for the product details.

     ```ts
     { path: 'products/:productId', component: ProductDetailsComponent }